nicucalcea/RAISE/README.md

 This means you can’t reliably incorporate it into a bigger workflow and expect it to produce the same result consistently.

+At the moment, the library is a collection of exploratory scripts that will fail often and without warning.
+Things will change and safeguards will be put in place as the library matures.

+OpenAI’s new GPT-4 has a higher token limit (meaning longer prompts) and is supposed to be better than GPT-3.5 at parsing data.
+However, I don’t yet have access to GPT-4, so all these examples are written with GPT-3.5 in mind.

 Use at your own risk.

 ## Setting up